 You’ve probably heard that diamonds are the hardest material on Earth.
 But what about lonsdaleite diamonds in space?

-A team of researchers, including our scientists, have confirmed the existence of the rare hexagonal-structured lonsdaleite diamond[Link will open in a new window].
+A team of researchers, including our scientists, have confirmed the existence of the rare hexagonal-structured lonsdaleite diamond.
 Lonsdaleite appears to be much harder than its more typical cubic cousin.

 Researchers found the diamond in samples of ureleite meteorites.
 The meteorite had broken off the mantle (interior) of a destroyed dwarf planet.
 A dwarf planet (Pluto is an example) is smaller than a classical planet.
 The diamond appears to have formed from a catastrophic collision.
 As temperatures and pressures decreased afterwards, the lonsdaleite replaced existing graphite crystals.